esp-rs/std-training/book/src/02_4_hello_board.md

 >🔎 If `cargo run` has been successful, you can exit with `ctrl+C`.

 > 🔎 `cargo run` is [configured to use `espflash`](https://github.com/esp-rs/espressif-trainings/blob/main/intro/hardware-check/.cargo/config.toml#L6) as [custom runner](https://doc.rust-lang.org/cargo/reference/config.html#target).
-The same output can be achived via:
+The same output can be achieved via:
 > - Using `cargo-espflash`: `cargo espflash flash --release --monitor`
 > - Building your project and flashing it with `espflash`: `cargo build --release && espflash target/riscv32imc-esp-espidf/release/hardware-check`
-> This modification is applied to all the projects in the trainnig for convinience.
+> This modification is applied to all the projects in the training for convenience.

-The board LED should turn yellow on startup, and then, depending on whether a Wifi connection could be established, either turn red (error) or blink, alternating green and blue, in case of succeding.
+The board LED should turn yellow on startup, and then, depending on whether a Wifi connection could be established, either turn red (error) or blink, alternating green and blue, in case of succeeding.
 In case of a Wifi error, a diagnostic message will also show up at the bottom, e.g.:

 ```console
 Error: could not connect to Wi-Fi network: ESP_ERR_TIMEOUT